 Susan is a native of California but was raised in South Bend, IN by her maternal grandparents.
 She attended DePauw University and transferred to Indiana University at Bloomington, IN.
 Her degrees are in Music Education: B.M.E. and M.M.E.
 Susan has served as music director and choir director in several Methodist churches in Indiana and Ohio.
 She has also had her own piano studio since she was 14 years old and her first job was accompanying in a dance studio.
 When Susan moved to Peachtree City in 1981, she began a new career in teaching junior high at Booth.
 She retired from Fayette County Board of Education in 2004.
 Her two sons live fairly close: Chris (and Liz) in North Augusta, SC and Greg (wife Tami, granddaughter, Alyssa) in Williamson, GA.
 Susan loves reading, sewing, and making jewelry in her spare time.

 Christy (CJ) Utt was born and raised in western North Carolina.
 She attended the University of North Carolina at Asheville, graduating with honors as a Research Scholar.
 CJ has been blessed to follow her passion in Early Childhood Education for nearly two decades working in preschools, elementary schools, and churches.
 "Mrs. CJ", as she is known to the children, has been a teacher at Peachtree City First Presbyterian Kindergarten since 2005.
-She has been a part of the First Presbyterian Children's Ministry Department since 2005, serving as the Children's Ministry Director since 2014 and feels so blessed to do so.
+She has been a part of the First Presbyterian Children's Ministry Department since 2005, serving as the Children's Ministry Director from 2014 to 2017.
+In 2017, Christy became the Director of the First Presbyterian Kindergarten and Preschool and feels so blessed to serve as the Director.

 CJ loves living in Peachtree City.
 Golf cart is the best way to travel!
 She is married to her best friend, and they have two amazing children who keep them wonderfully busy.
 Mrs. CJ loves riding around town in her golf cart, reading, puzzles, and all things Disney.